MichaelOdermatt/MikesSiteGenerator/README.md

 - Store all the markdown files you intend to convert in the `markdown` folder in the main directory.
 - Run the index.js script.
-- Find generated HTML files in the `_site` folder.
+- Find generated HTML files, and any included CSS and JS files in the `_site` folder.

 ## What does it do?

 It'll take all the markdown files in `/markdown`, render them into a basic HTML template, then output the generated files into the `/_site` folder.

-All the markdown parsing is done by the script and thus, is only intended to support very fundamental markdown syntax.
+All the markdown parsing is done by [Marked](https://github.com/markedjs/marked).

-Examples of all the features listed below can be found in the project's example pages.
+The markdown files also have support for a [Front Matter](https://jekyllrb.com/docs/front-matter/)-inspired metadata block.
+The details of the metadata block are listed below.

 ### Page Title
-To define the page's title I added support for a YAML front matter inspired block, which can be added to the top of the page.
-Here's what it looks like.
+You can define a page's title in the metadata.
 Just use the key `title` followed by whatever you wish to title the page.
 ```
 ---
 title: {Page Title}